snk-js/snk-js/README.md

 💻 Frontend Engineer

+Just call me the go-to problem solver.
+I'm Brazil's premier frontend dude, proficient in JS/TS and serving up solutions for companies since 2016.
 I may not be sure of my exact level of experience, but trust me, I can crank out backend and frontend work like a boss with minimal sweat.

 ### beloved techs: